Pea, Mint and Mascarpone Risotto with Rosé and Prosciutto

 5. Add the wine and cook, stirring, until the wine is absorbed.

 6. Add about 1/2 cup of warm stock at a time and stir until fully absorbed.
-Repeat the process, until almost all of the liquid is added and absorbed (will take about 20 mins).
+Repeat until almost all liquid is added and absorbed (about 20 minutes).

-7. Taste the rice to see if it’s done.
-If needed, add additional broth and cook for a bit longer.
-It should have a bite to it, but be creamy in texture.
+7. Taste the rice; add additional broth and cook longer if needed.
+It should have a bite but be creamy.
 Stir in the pea puree.

-8. Next, stir in the parmesan, mascarpone, lemon zest, lemon juice and mint until incorporated.
-Season to taste with salt and pepper.
+8. Stir in the parmesan, mascarpone, lemon zest, lemon juice, and mint until incorporated.
+Season with salt and pepper to taste.

 9. Fold in the peas and serve in shallow bowls topped with additional parmesan and mint, if desired.